carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<OFF>>> -->
-## <A NAME="OFF"></A> OFF
+## <a name="OFF"></a> OFF

 "*This format, called OFF (for Object File Format), is general, flexible, and extensible.
 It supports **ASCII** text versions of objects for the purpose of interchange, and binary versions for efficiency of reading and writing.*"

 ### Documentation